woodliu/rxtxcpu/Documentation/case-studies/observing-rss-on-ixgbe-basic-rss-validation.md

 Setup details:
 * `ixgbe0` is an `82599ES 10-Gigabit SFI/SFP+ Network Connection (Ethernet
-     Server Adapter X520-2)` using the in-tree ixgbe driver
+     Server Adapter X520-2)` using the **in-tree** ixgbe driver
 * `eth0` is a nic in the same layer 2 network as `ixgbe0`
 * `localhost` is the host which contains `ixgbe0`
 * `remotehost` is the host which contains `eth0`
 * `192.168.24.10/24` is the ipv4 address assigned to `ixgbe0`
 * `192.168.24.11/24` is the ipv4 address assigned to `eth0`

+In order to keep this document simple, we've left Flow Director enabled.
+Since we'll only be testing with packets on 4-tuples never seen in the tx direction, we should be fine.
+However, if you intend to do any bidirectional testing please disable Flow Director as documented in [Advanced RSS Configuration](./observing-rss-on-ixgbe-advanced-rss-configuration.md).
+Otherwise, more than RSS will play a part in receive queue selection.

 We'll be using the traditional verification data provided by Microsoft (no, this verification data is not specific to Windows).